Design For Good

 Data Collecting Hardware

-1. Given examples of effective lesson plans, different components of a lesson plan, and how different factors like class size, duration, and age might affect said lesson plan
+1. The system is given examples of effective lesson plans, different components of a lesson plan, and how different factors like class size, duration, and age might affect said lesson plan

-2. Uses data from the Uganda curriculum as well as in-class syllabus uploads when offline; when online incorporate previous lesson plans and student data
+2. Uses data from the Uganda curriculum as well as in-class syllabus uploads when offline; when online, incorporates previous lesson plans and student data

 3. Constantly updates data when online